State Guide · Bihar

 Plot is in the district Restriction List of Land.
 Restricted transfer without government permission.
 Stop immediately — do not pay any advance until Revenue Department clearance is obtained.

-Owner in Jamabandi is an SC/ST member AND land is government-assigned.
-Cannot be transferred to non-SC/ST without Collector's permission.
+Owner in Jamabandi is an SC/ST member AND the land is government-assigned.
+Cannot be transferred to non-SC/ST without the Collector's permission.
 Verify whether the land was purchased or government-assigned.

-EC shows active mortgage, lien, or prior unresolved sale without NOC from lender.
+EC shows an active mortgage, lien or prior unresolved sale without a NOC from the lender.
 Outstanding loans attach to the property and transfer to the new buyer.

-Property in North Bihar flood zone without seller disclosing flood history.
+Property in a North Bihar flood zone without the seller disclosing flood history.
 Verify independently via Patwari/Anchal records and local knowledge.
 Bihar has no formal floodplain zoning to protect you.

-Plot near ASI protected monument within 100m.
+Plot near an ASI protected monument within 100m.
 Construction absolutely prohibited.
 Even 200m requires ASI permission.
-Verify distance from Nalanda, Bodh Gaya, Vikramshila, Vaishali, Rajgir, or any other ASI monument.
+Verify distance from Nalanda, Bodh Gaya, Vikramshila, Vaishali, Rajgir or any other ASI monument.

-Seller's name in Jamabandi Panji does not match documents presented.
-Title mismatch - do not proceed until reconciled at the Revenue Office.
+Seller's name in the Jamabandi Panji does not match the documents presented.
+Title mismatch — do not proceed until reconciled at the Revenue Office.

-Bhu Naksha boundaries significantly different from seller's claimed dimensions.
-You may be buying a different plot than what's being shown physically.
+Bhu Naksha boundaries significantly different from the seller's claimed dimensions.
+You may be buying a different plot than what is being shown physically.

 Circle rate revision pending in your area (Patna, Muzaffarpur, Gaya).
 The 300–400% increase would dramatically raise your stamp duty.
 Factor this into your timing decision and budget accordingly.

-Power of Attorney sale without currently registered POA.
-Unregistered POA is legally suspect for immovable property in Bihar.
-Verify POA is registered at a Bihar Sub-Registrar's office.
+Power of Attorney sale without a currently registered POA.
+An unregistered POA is legally suspect for immovable property in Bihar.
+Verify the POA is registered at a Bihar Sub-Registrar's office.

 BIHARRERA registration not verified for a builder project.
 No buyer protection mechanisms apply.
-Builder can delay, modify, or cancel without recourse.
+The builder can delay, modify or cancel without recourse.

 XII